 302 lb.-ft. of torque @ 3500 rpm

-Extensively revised for 2007, the Audi S4 Cabriolet continues as an alternative to that other German convertible, the BMW 3 Series.
+After receiving an extensive revision last year, the 2008 Audi S4 Cabriolet continues as an alternative to Germany's other major convertible, the BMW 3 Series.
 The new Cabriolet offers luxury, technology, sporty handling and a strong visual connection to the rest of the Audi family, and is powered by a 340-horsepower V8.
 Audi hopes a high level of content, progressive style and an accessible price make a compelling case for drivers that like the wind in their hair.